Three Bill Williamson Stories by Harry Turtledove

 Recent Comments

-- Spike on How to Prepare for Star Trek: Picard — The Essential Rewatch Guide 1 min ago
+- Rebekah Jones on How to Prepare for Star Trek: Picard — The Essential Rewatch Guide 1 min ago

+- Mylee on Children of Blood and Bone Will Now Be a Disney Movie 14 mins ago

-- brainwane on Read Chapter Four of Docile by K. M. Szpara 5 mins ago
+- zdamien on Why Don’t SFF Characters Ever Read the Manual?
+15 mins ago

-- PaulMcCall on Fox Is “Wide Open” to Bringing Back Firefly, but Some Barriers Remain 20 mins ago

-- BeckySue on The Great Stephen King Reread: Dreamcatcher 1 hour ago

-- ragnarredbeard on Fox Is “Wide Open” to Bringing Back Firefly, but Some Barriers Remain 1 hour ago

-- DemetriosX on Great Race, My Ass: Scott R. Jones’s “The Amnesiac’s Lament” 2 hours ago
+- Eugene R. on Great Race, My Ass: Scott R. Jones’s “The Amnesiac’s Lament” 46 mins ago

-- Austin on The Rise of Skywalker’s Weakest Narrative Choice Nearly Sinks the Story — Until It Works 2 hours ago
+- Misty306 on Frank Herbert’s Dune Novel Is Getting a Three-Volume Graphic Novel Adaptation 1 hour ago

+- cap-mjb on Doctor Who Prepares Us For Major Revelations in “Spyfall, Part Two” 1 hour ago

-- writermpoteet on The Rise of Skywalker’s Weakest Narrative Choice Nearly Sinks the Story — Until It Works 2 hours ago
+- vinsentient on The Original Guardians of the Galaxy: First Lensman by E. E. “Doc” Smith 2 hours ago

+- CliftonR on Great Race, My Ass: Scott R. Jones’s “The Amnesiac’s Lament” 2 hours ago

+- Ursula on Doctor Who Prepares Us For Major Revelations in “Spyfall, Part Two” 2 hours ago